Open source is a double-edged sword for information security.

 According to a survey released late last month, by Aqua Security, most security professionals are in favor of using open source security software and tools.

-In the survey of 100 CISOs at Fortune 1000 companies, 70% said that open source security solutions offered a faster way to secure their environments, and 78% said that they offered the latest and greatest innovations in cloud security.
+In the survey of 100 CISOs at Fortune 1000 companies, 70% said that open source security solutions and other cybersecurity training resources offered a faster way to secure their environments.

 “Open source permeates the data center,” said Mike Parkin, cyber engineer at Vulcan Cyber.
 “If you’re using tools to monitor your data center – a lot of those are open source.
 I was a penetration tester, and there are tons of open source tools in that world.”